department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/military-sexual-trauma.md

 ### What services does VA provide for Veterans who’ve experienced MST?

-We provide free, confidential (private) counseling and treatment to male and female Veterans for both mental and physical health conditions linked to MST.
+We provide free, confidential (private) counseling and treatment to male and female Veterans for both mental and physical health problems linked to MST.

 Our services include: